Filling station: Russia

 In Russia, the first filling stations appeared in 1911, when the Imperial Automobile Society signed an agreement with the partnership "Br.
 Nobel".
 By 1914, about 440 stations functioned in major cities across the country.

 In the mid-1960s, in Moscow, there were about 250 stations.
 A significant boost in retail network development occurred with the mass launch of the car "Zhiguli" at the Volga Automobile Plant, which was built in Tolyatti in 1970.
 Gasoline for anything other than non-private cars was sold only with ration cards.
 This type of payment system stopped in the midst of perestroika in the early 1990s.

 Since the saturation of automobile filling stations in Russia is insufficient and lags behind that of leading countries, there is a need to add new stations in cities and along roads at different levels.

+Ukraine

+During the Russian invasion of Ukraine, filling stations became part of the country's critical civilian infrastructure.
+Russian missile and drone attacks damaged or destroyed numerous retail fuel stations, particularly in frontline regions such as Dnipropetrovsk, Zaporizhzhia, Sumy, Kharkiv and Chernihiv oblasts.
+In July 2026, Reuters reported that Russian forces had intensified attacks on filling stations, striking multiple retail fuel sites in Dnipropetrovsk and Chernihiv oblasts.
+According to Ukrainian officials, the attacks were aimed at disrupting fuel supplies and logistics in frontline areas.

+As a result of the Russian shelling of the UPG gas station network since the beginning of the full-scale invasion, approximately eight gas stations have been damaged, said Volodymyr Moroz, executive director of the network operator, PE Ukrpaletsystem, during a meeting of the Temporary Investigative Commission of the Verkhovna Rada chaired by People's Deputy of Ukraine Oleksiy Honcharenko.
+As a result of this damage, this and other networks are suffering large losses.
+All this to some extent affects the price of fuel.
+At the end of 2025, UPG became one of the three largest fuel retail chains in Ukraine after expanding its network to over 500 gas stations thanks to the lease of former ANP and Avias assets, approved by the Antimonopoly Committee of Ukraine.